Judicial independence: Advantages

-An extremely independent judiciary would also lack judicial accountability, which is the duty of a public decision-maker to explain and justify a decision and to make amendments where a decision causes injustice or problems.
-Judges are not required to give an entire account of their rationale behind decisions, and are shielded against public scrutiny and protected from legal repercussions.
-However judicial accountability can reinforce judicial independence as it could show that judges have proper reasons and rationales for arriving at a particular decision.
-Warren opines that while judges are not democratically accountable to the people, the key is for judges to achieve equilibrium between accountability and independence to ensure that justice is upheld.

-Economic basis
+Economic

 Constitutional economics studies issues such as the proper distribution of national wealth including government spending on the judiciary.
 In transitional and developing countries, spending on the judiciary may be controlled by the executive.
 This undermines the principle of judicial independence because it creates a financial dependence of the judiciary on the executive.
 It is important to distinguish between two methods of corruption of the judiciary: the state (through budget planning and privileges) being the most dangerous, and private.
 State corruption of the judiciary can impede the ability of businesses to optimally facilitate the growth and development of a market economy.

 In some countries, the constitution also prohibits the legislative branch from reducing salaries of sitting judges.